Online TESOL Endorsement for Teachers

 The program is available to post-baccalaureate students with an Ohio teaching license who are seeking the TESOL endorsement.

-- Online: The four online classes can be taken over the course of one summer—two during Summer Session 1 and two during Summer Session 2—or in a combination of Summer, Fall, and Spring courses.
+- Online: The online classes can be taken during Summer Session 1 and during Summer Session 2.

 - On Campus in Athens: For the resident option, the same courses are taken face-to-face and during the Fall or Spring Semesters.